Robert Arzumanyan: International career

 Arzumanyan is also one of the key defenders of the Armenia national team and has participated in 63 international matches and scored 4 goals since his debut in an away friendly match against Kuwait on 18 March 2005.
 He scored his first international goal for Armenia in a Euro 2008 qualifying match against Kazakhstan.
 The match happened on 2 June 2007 and Arzumanyan scored the goal at the 31st minute on David Loria.

-On 7 March 2016 he stated about the end of his international career.
+On 7 March 2016, he announced the end of his international career.

 Coaching career

 After retiring from professional football, Arzumanyan was Assistant Manager of Armenian Premier League club FC Pyunik.
 Arzumanyan left his role at FC Pyunik on 5 May 2020.

 On 15 July 2020, Arzumanyan was appointed as manager of Urartu-2.
 On 10 March 2021, Arzumanyan was appointed as manager of FC Urartu.
 He left his position in June 2022.
 On 23 August 2022, he was presented as the new manager of FC Noah.

+On 19 June 2025, Arzumanyan was re-appointed as Head Coach of Urartu.